• Student Activities and Organizations

 FAA Drone Registration

-FAA regulations allow those over age 16 to register a drone provided they pass an aeronautical test at an FAA-approved knowledge testing center.
+Commercial drone operators must comply with Part 107 of the Code of Federal Regulations: Small Unmanned Aircraft Systems.
+These FAA regulations allow people over age 16 to become a drone pilot provided they pass an aeronautical test at an FAA-approved knowledge testing center.
 After passing the test, the drone pilot can complete an online application to receive a Remote Pilot Certification.

 Creating a Policy